MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-chat-agent.md

 ::: zone-end

 ::: zone pivot="programming-language-java"

+> Agents are currently unavailable in Java.

 ::: zone-end

-TBD $$$

-::: zone pivot="programming-language-csharp"

 Next initialize the plug-in using its settings.
 Here, a message is displaying to indicate progress.

+::: zone pivot="programming-language-csharp"

 ```csharp
 Console.WriteLine("Initialize plugins...");